How to Build Personal Credit as a Millennial

 #2: Find a good secured credit card.

-They’re great for establishing credit history.
+Secured credit cards are great for establishing a credit history.
 Secured cards require a deposit, which is used as collateral for the credit card.
 By making timely payments to your creditor and maintaining low balance-to-limit ratios, you will build better credit scores.
 These cards usually charge a higher interest rate or annual fees, and some even charge high monthly fees due to the greater risk of the applicant.
 It usually takes about six months of having an active secured card for someone who is starting with no credit to acquire a credit score.
 When you apply, make sure that your payments will be updated to your credit – some secured cards do not get reported to the credit bureaus.

 #3: Try to become an authorized user.

-Ask to become an authorized user on the credit card account of an older friend or relative’s with great credit history and responsible payment habits.
+Ask to become an authorized user on the credit card account of an older friend or relative with great credit history and responsible payment habits.
 (Though avoid AmEx – AmEx updates authorized user accounts with the date the users was added to the card rather than the date the card was opened.
 For an individual looking to build credit, this is counterproductive since it reduces the average age of credit.)
 After having the two accounts on credit for about eight months, you can pull your credit scores at MyFICO.com.
 (This is called a soft inquiry and will not impact scores.)
 Based on your new credit card FICO® scores, you can then apply to a regular credit card and build from there.

 That said, it’s important that you have at least one primary line when using this method.
 An authorized user account won’t help unless you have some credit in your name.